rseanhall/sdk-api/sdk-api-src/content/wuapi/nf-wuapi-iupdateex-evaluateextendeddynamicproperty.md

 ### -param propertyName [in]

-TThe name of the dynamic extended property whose value should be evaluated.
+The name of the dynamic extended property whose value should be evaluated.
 The following values are currently supported:

 * "DoesUpdateRequireReboot" - Evaluating this attribute requires the update bootstrapper to be downloaded at a minimum.